-Object Description • Delete To delete a MAC-based VLAN entry, check this box and press save.
-IP Address Indicates the subnet's IP address (Any of the subnet's host addresses can be also provided here, the application will convert it automatically).
+Object Description • Delete To delete a mapping, check this box and press save.
+The entry will be deleted in the stack. • IP Address Indicates the subnet's IP address (Any of the subnet's host addresses can be also provided here, the application will convert it automatically).
 Mask Length Indicates the subnet's mask length.
 VLAN ID Indicates the VLAN ID the subnet will be mapped to.
 IP Subnet to VLAN ID is a unique matching. • Port Members A row of check boxes for each port is displayed for each IP subnet to VLAN ID mapping entry.
 To include a port in a mapping, simply check the box.
 To remove or exclude the port from the mapping, make sure the box is unchecked.
 By default, no ports are members and all boxes are unchecked.
-Adding a New IP Click to add a new IP subnet to VLAN ID mapping entry.
-An empty row is added subnet-based VLAN to the table, and the mapping can be configured as needed.
+Adding New Entry Click Add New Entry to add a new IP subnet to VLAN ID mapping entry.
+An empty row is added to the table, and the mapping can be configured as needed.
 Any IP address/mask can be configured for the mapping.
 Legal values for the VLAN ID are 1 to 4095.
-The IP subnet to VLAN ID mapping entry is enabled when you click on "Apply".
-The delete button can be used to undo the addition of new mappings.
-The maximum possible IP subnet to VLAN ID mappings are limited to 128
+The IP subnet to VLAN ID mapping entry is enabled when you click on "Save".
+The Delete button can be used to undo the addition of new mappings.
+The maximum possible IP subnet to VLAN ID mappings are limited to 128.